dotnet/orleans/Getting-Started-With-Orleans/Silos.md

 An Orleans silo is a server that hosts and executes Orleans grains.
 It has one listening port for silo-to-silo messaging and another for client-to-silo messaging.
 Typically, one silo is run per machine.

+## Cluster
-A number of silos can work together to form an Orleans cluster.
-A cluster has a shared membership store that is kept up-to-date by member silos.
+A number of silos can work together by forming an Orleans cluster.
+Orleans runtime fully automates cluster management.
+All silos use a shared membership store that is updated dynamically and helps coordinate cluster management.
 Silos learn about each others' status by reading the shared store.
 At any time, a silo can join a cluster by registering in a the shared store.
-Therefore, the cluster can be scaled-out dynamically at runtime.
+This way the cluster can can scale-out dynamically at runtime.
 Orleans provides resilience and availability by removing unresponsive silos from the cluster.

 For an in-depth detailed documentation of how Orleans manages a cluster, read about [Cluster Management](/orleans/Runtime-Implementation-Details/Cluster-Management).